 Stir the pot it did.
 The controversy over whether non-Jews could be legitimate Christians bubbled and boiled for years.
-And the great sadness is that the same disgusting division still erupts today, almost two thousand years later.
-The controversy over whether or not to include Gentiles still rages in the church today, although the definition of who's unacceptable has changed over the ages.
+And the great sadness is that the same dividing conflict still erupts today, almost two thousand years later.
+While the definition of who's unacceptable has changed over the ages, the controversy over whether or not to include the equivalent of Gentiles still rages in the church today.
 Back in the early days of the church, in the days when Peter, James, John, Stephen, Paul and the others spread the word throughout Jerusalem, Judea and Samaria, the Gentiles rejected from inclusion were non-Jews, those people not part of the children of God by birth.
 Those who sat in Jerusalem and who had appointed themselves keepers of the purity of the new church resisted any attempts to let anyone but the pure be baptized, be fully accepted into the church.

-Sadly, there are still self-appointed "keepers of the purity" in the church today, sitting in righteous isolation, surrounded by a phalanx of smiling faces protecting them from the impure, from those who they feel would sully and defile the church.
-The early church struggled with the issues of who was and who was not eligible to be accepted into the church, and the church today still struggles with similar issues, only now it's not Gentile versus Jew but issues of gender and lifestyle.
-Whatever the reasons, the reality is still all too often a turning away of people seeking to find reconciliation with God.
+Today the 'Gentiles' are those who do not meet the uniform righteousness defined by self-appointed "keepers of the purity" in the church - people sitting in righteous isolation, surrounded by a phalanx of smiling faces protecting them from the impure, from those who they feel would sully and defile the church.
+The early church struggled with the issues of who was and who was not eligible to be accepted into the church, and the church today still struggles with which Gentiles they will exclude.
+Whatever the definitions and the reasons, the reality is still all too often a turning away of people seeking to find reconciliation with God.

-I can't for the life of me figure out why people who tell others that they wouldn't be welcome in their church would believe for a moment that those seekers would want to have anything to do with their exclusive little Jesus club!
-What I look for in a church is a place where the gospel is preached, the good news of Jesus Christ who died and rose again to bring forgiveness of sins to anyone who believes in him - the same gospel preached by Peter to that assembled crowd in Caesarea.
+I can't for the life of me figure out why people who tell others that they wouldn't be welcome in their church would believe for a moment that those seekers would want to have anything to do with their exclusive Jesus club!
+What I look for in a church is a place where the gospel is preached, where you can hear the good news of Jesus Christ who died and rose again to bring forgiveness of sins to anyone who believes in him - the same gospel preached by Peter to that assembled crowd in Caesarea.

-There are those who would try to rob the gospel of its power, by claiming that that's not what Peter meant, but it's pretty clear from scripture that that is both what Peter said and what he meant - forgiveness of sins through the name of Jesus Christ for anyone who would believe in him.
+There are those who would try to rob the gospel of its power, by claiming that that's not what Peter meant, but it's pretty clear from scripture that that is both what Peter said and what Peter meant - forgiveness of sins through the name of Jesus Christ for anyone who would believe in him.